 9. Socio-Economic Analysis on the effect of COVID-19

-UNDP Kuwait is leading a socioeconomic assessment on the impact of COVID19 on the most vulnerable groups such as people with disabilities and migrants.
+UNDP Kuwait is leading a socioeconomic assessment on the impact of COVID19 on the most vulnerable groups such as people with disabilities (PWD) and migrants.
 Collaborating with the Public Authority of The Disabled (PADA), UNDP Kuwait aims to provide a review and analysis on current social protection processes put in place for PWD.
 The assessment will build upon a questionnaire designed by Dr Sungsoo Chun, focusing on areas relating to issues on daily life under COVID19, education, employment, leisure and culture, health, life satisfaction and social services needs.
 The questionnaire will be distributed amongst 50,000 Kuwaiti citizens registered under PADA and their careers.
 The assessment seeks to provide actions taken by the government, civil society and the private sector to as a means of addressing issues affecting PWD.
 Furthermore, the socioeconomic assessment seeks to shed lights on remaining challenges while providing new opportunities and initiatives as a means to advancing Kuwait National Development Plan policies.

 The project is still in development with end date to be announced.